Skip to content

 Source code in ultralytics/nn/autobackend.pyView on GitHub

-def from_numpy(self, x: np.ndarray) -> torch.Tensor:
+def from_numpy(self, x: np.ndarray | torch.Tensor) -> torch.Tensor:

-"""Convert a numpy array to a tensor.
+"""Convert a NumPy array to a torch tensor on the model device.

 Args: